akrzemi1/__sandbox__/papers/bad_alloc.md

   std::cout << std::string(s.begin(), s.end()) << e.what() << std::endl;
 }
 ```
-Now, in Linux, I set a limit on virtual memory allocation with `ulimit -S -v 204800`, and I run the program.
-It throws, catches and reports `bad_alloc` elegantly.
+Now, in Linux, we set a limit on virtual memory allocation with `ulimit -S -v 204800`, and we run the program.
+It throws,
+catches and reports `bad_alloc` elegantly.
 It even allocates memory while handling the exception.
 This is all fine because the heap has not really been exhausted.
 This example disproves the claim that allocation failure cases are difficult to test.

 No room for a new big block